How Are Gauges Helpful?

 Dilution Ratio: The color-coded metering tip for chemical dilution is selected based on incoming water pressure.
 Knowing the pressure allows for faster tip selection and setup with less trial and error.
 The actual water pressure is required to use the Metering Tip Calculator.

 Foam Performance: Air pressure should be kept lower than water pressure to prevent sputtering.
 Gauges allow the user to see the results of air pressure adjustments to quickly find the “sweet spot” for best foaming performance.
-Learn more in the Venturi Instructional Video Series.
+Learn more with the Venturi Instructional Video Series.

 Troubleshooting: There are very few things that can “go wrong” with a venturi unit because there are no moving parts.
 The vast majority of installation problems result from issues with customer utilities, such as insufficient water pressure or having the air pressure set too high.
 These issues can often be identified and resolved immediately via phone or email troubleshooting if the user can provide the pressure readings during operation.